How Much Does It Cost to Install Wainscoting in 2025?

 Frequently Asked Questions

 Wainscoting can make a room look smaller if the room has low ceilings.
-The same rule applies with wainscoting as it does with painting any space: In order to make the room look larger and more open, paint it a light color like white or cream.
+The same rule applies to wainscoting as it does to painting any space: to make the room look larger and more open, paint it a light color, such as white or cream.
 Since beadboard incorporates vertical lines in the paneling, this style of wainscoting is ideal for those wanting to make a room appear larger than it is.

 Need professional help with your project?